oldium/microsoft-smtp-oauth2-proxy/README.md

   server/smtp/test-send-db.ts <from> <to>
 ```

-The `<from>` is either an email address, or a user name and the email address
+The `<from>` is either an email address, or a username and the email address in
-in the form `User Name <email@example.com>`.
-The `<to>` is in the same format
+the form `User Name <email@example.com>`.
+The `<to>` is in the same format at
-at the `<from>`.
-The SQLite database will be checked for the sending user and
+the `<from>`.
+The SQLite database will be checked for the sending user and his
-his credentials will be used for the authentication.
+credentials will be used for the authentication.

 ### test-send-auth tool

-This tool does not use any internal configuration, it just acts as a SMTP
+This tool does not use any internal configuration, it just acts as an SMTP
 client, which wants to send an email.

 ```bash